Mitosis is the process by which a eukaryotic cell divides into two cells and the number of chromosomes remains unchanged.

 mitoze, šūnu dalīšanās, division of the nucleus, hromosomu, hromatīns, diploīdais šūnas, diploīds, starpfāzu, somatiķu šūnas, hromatīdi, centromērs, DNS, citoloģija, Bioloģija

 Our gametes are haploid cells produced from diploid cells by meiosis, a special type of cell division.

-This animation demonstrates the development of the human embryo and fetus.
+This animation demonstrates the development of the human embryo and foetus.

 Carrier of genetic information in cells.

 This animation compares the life cycles of mosses and ferns, helping to understand the general life cycle of plants.